-(Note: By changing the territory, the number of deputies is also approved).
+(Note: Due to the change of the territory of the Free City of Danzig, the number of deputies is also approved).

 The nationals of Germany shall elect the deputies.

 The nationals of the Free City of Danzig may not become deputies.